Docker Compose Secrets: What Works, What Doesn't, and Secure Alternatives

 If you’re running plain Docker Compose (no Swarm), you can still use the secrets: key to mount sensitive files into containers.

-This is best for:
+This works well for:

 • local development